FTarfasse/quick-perf-wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf.md

     private Team team;
 ```

-The fetch type is set to lazy.
+The fetch type is set to LAZY.

 And let's suppose that your application is executing the following Java code: